-There are banks in the departure areas of both terminals.
-ATMs and bureaux de change services can be found at various points throughout the airport.
+There is a bank in the departure area B of Terminal 1.
+ATMs can be found at various points throughout the airport.

 A good selection of restaurants, bars, fast-food outlets, snack bars and cafés are located in both terminals – the majority of options are available in the departures areas.
 A few snack bars in Terminal 2 are open 24 hours a day.

 There are duty-free shops (for non-EU passengers) in both terminals, as well as various specialist retailers.
-Among the options are fashion boutiques, supermarkets and a children’s toy shop.
+Among the options are fashion boutiques, a book shop, supermarkets and a children’s toy shop.

 Wheelchair-accessible toilets, lifts and telephones are located at various points within the terminals.
 Disabled travellers are advised to request assistance and/or a wheelchair when booking their flight.